 Currently housed in the Cobourg library building, this was previously called the County Archives.
-It is planned to expand the museum and the display of its collection when it moves into its new premises scheduled for January 2023.
+It is planned to expand the museum and the display of its collection when it moves into its new premises scheduled for summer 2024.
 That will be in the new Golden Plough building behind the County Offices at William and Elgin.

 The archive is operated by Northumberland County with a professional archivist.